-Look past his trophies, glitz, glamour and growing cult of celebrity and you find a humble, determined man who plays the game in the same way today as he did on the gritty streets of Berlin as a kid.
-It is an attitude and worldview that has taken Boateng to the milestone of 150 Bundesliga appearances for Bayern Munich, one of the world's biggest clubs.
+Look past his trophies, glitz, glamour and growing cult of celebrity and you find a humble, determined man who plays the game in the same way today as he did on the gritty streets of Berlin as a child.

-The youngest of three siblings – Kevin-Prince, of Eintracht Frankfurt, and George, the eldest, are his half-brothers – Jerome was arguably the least talented footballer in the family growing up, but what he may have lacked in ability, he compensated for with application.
+The youngest of three siblings - Kevin-Prince, formerly of Borussia Dortmund, Schalke and Eintracht Frankfurt, and George, the eldest, are his half-brothers - Jerome was arguably the least talented footballer in the family growing up, but what he may have lacked in ability, he compensated for with application.

-George was a precociously gifted forward whose performances in the youth sides at Hertha Berlin earned rave reviews, although he did not make the grade professionally.
+George was a precociously gifted forward whose performances in the youth sides at Hertha Berlin earned rave reviews, although was ultimately not able to make the grade professionally.
 The younger two brothers succeeded where the elder did not, but it is Jerome that has gone on to enjoy the most distinguished career of them all, and that owes much to his sheer hard work and determination.

-After five Bundesliga titles, three DFB Cups, the UEFA Champions League and, of course, the 2014 FIFA World Cup, there is little remaining that he is yet to win.
-So perhaps it therefore makes sense that he is just as focused on his main off-field passions – fashion and music – as he is on it.
+After eight Bundesliga titles, five DFB Cups, two UEFA Champions League titles - including two treble-winning seasons - and, of course, the 2014 FIFA World Cup, there is little remaining that he is yet to win.
+So perhaps it therefore makes sense that he is just as focused on his main off-field passions - fashion and music - as he is on it.

 Boateng was named Best Dressed Man by Germany's GQ magazine in 2015, has rubbed shoulders with musicians such as Ice Cube and Drake and is even signed to Roc Nation in the United States, a talent agency run by rap star Jay Z. He also takes an active interest in charitable causes, supporting his brother George in raising awareness of Down's syndrome.

-Yet for all his extra-curricular interests, it is playing football that he does best, and for now, 29-year-old Boateng has plenty of years left at the highest level to ensure that his trophy collection grows far more in the future.
-“I don’t want any regrets when my career is over.
-I want to give everything until the day I stop playing,” he said in 2014.
+Yet for all his extra-curricular interests, it is playing football that he does best.
+"I don't want any regrets when my career is over.
+I want to give everything until the day I stop playing," he said in 2014.